casualshammy/prosody/README.md

       - /home/prosody/data:/app/data
 ```
 4. Start the server with the command `docker compose up -d`.
+5. If you cannot log in, restart the server and check the logs in the console: `docker compose down && docker compose up`.

+### Useful commands
-5. To register a user (if you have not allowed registration via XMPP clients), use the following command: `docker exec -it prosody-server-1 prosodyctl register <LOGIN> <DOMAIN> <PASSWORD>`.
+1. To register a user (if you have not allowed registration via XMPP clients), use the following command: `docker exec -it prosody-server-1 prosodyctl register <LOGIN> <DOMAIN> <PASSWORD>`.
 Replace the placeholders with your data.
-6. If you cannot log in, restart the server and check the logs in the console: `docker compose down && docker compose up`.
+2. To print TURN server password use the following command: `docker exec -it prosody-server-1 cat turnserver.conf | grep static-auth-secret=`

 ### Environment Variables
 - `PROSODY_DOMAIN`: (MANDATORY) The domain where your server will operate.